-Researchers from Georgetown University say they have developed a blood test that can predict if a healthy person will develop Alzheimer’s disease or mild dementia.
+Researchers Develop Blood Test That 'Can Predict With 90 Percent Accuracy' If Person Will Develop Alzheimer'sResearchers from Georgetown University say they have developed a blood test that can predict if a healthy person will develop Alzheimer’s disease or mild dementia.

 Study: No Link Between Contact Sports And Brain DiseaseAccording to a recent study, there is not enough evidence between football and the increase risk of chronic traumatic encephalopathy (CTE).

 FDA Approves GE Brain Imaging Tool For Alzheimer'sThe Food and Drug Administration has approved a radioactive imaging chemical from General Electric to help screen for Alzheimer's disease.